ankitmalpani/udacity-carnd-behavioral-cloning-p3/README.md

 [//]: # (Image References)

-[image1]: ./sample_images/placeholder.png "Data Visualization"
+[image1]: ./sample_images/centerPlot.png "Center Plot"
+[image2]: ./sample_images/leftPlot.png "Left Plot"
+[image3]: ./sample_images/rightPlot.png "Right Plot"
-[image2]: ./sample_images/placeholder.png "Color Channel image"
+[image4]: ./sample_images/image2.png "Color Channel image"
-[image3]: ./sample_images/placeholder_small.png "Recovery Image"
-[image4]: ./sample_images/placeholder_small.png "Recovery Image"
-[image5]: ./sample_images/placeholder_small.png "Recovery Image"
+[image5]: ./sample_images/image1.png "Processed Image"
-[image6]: ./sample_images/placeholder_small.png "Normal Image"
-[image7]: ./sample_images/placeholder_small.png "Flipped Image"

 ### A basic retrospective
 This was one of the toughest and the most interesting projects I have done so far - and I learned it the hard way that excessive data doesn't solve all the problems.
 It was quite clear over the course of project how bad data can stupendously worsen the results.
 Some major takeaways for this project for me were: